Lower Maze F.C.

 Lower Maze Football Club is an intermediate-level football club playing in the Intermediate B division of the Mid-Ulster Football League in Northern Ireland.
 The club is based in Maze, County Down.

 The club was formed as Lisburn Mills in 1960 and changed to its current name in 1994.
+The club is associated with the Mid-Ulster Football Association.